As part of my double feature for Furious Cinema’s: Scenes of the Crime Blog-a-thon.

 Are these three women symbols as in the ‘three sisters’ from Macbeth signifying the ‘fates’?

 The candle flame cuts right up the middle of Myra’s face giving her an ethereal look of serenity.
 Yet the flame acts as as a declaration of the duality or paradox of Myra’s conflicted motherhood, denoting a split or fracture in her personality.
 A bit of symbolic camera play.
 And quietly as she begins to open her eyes, she snuffs the candle out with her fingers and we are in total blackness for a split second.
-It is also at this first séance that we see the presence of three women, which I infer as a signpost toward the symbolism of the three weird sisters or ‘fate’ from Shakespeare’s ”Macbeth’.
+It is also in this first séance that we see the presence of three women, which I infer as a signpost toward the symbolism of the three weird sisters or ‘fate’ from Shakespeare’s ”Macbeth’.
 Triggering a sort of marked destiny from this moment on.

-As the séance guests leave the house, exiting into the pouring rain with their scarves and umbrellas, John Barry’s music is composed of trickling sparse notes like that of rain drops themselves, subtle, dripping and as moody and dreamy as the opening sequence.
+As the séance guests leave the house, exiting into the pouring rain with their scarves and umbrellas, John Barry’s music is composed of trickling sparse notes like that of raindrops themselves, subtle, dripping, and as moody and dreamy as the opening sequence.
 The sparse melody is as slow and drawn out, and starkly subdued and somber as Myra’s voice when speaking to her child spirit guide that no one else can hear.

 One gentleman remains a bit behind as he waits for the rain to let up.
 Perhaps reflecting.
-He then moves away into the rain soaked streets.
+He then moves away into the rain-soaked streets.
 Once gone, Billy gives a paranoid look after him, then closes the door, and walks up the stairs following Myra who enters a very sterile and strikingly empty white room, devoid of any nuances or the shaded character of shadows or dark corners.
 The only room in the house that is bright, the only shadows present are that of Myra and Billy.
 For a moment Myra stares out the window at the rainy lines down the pane.
 Then Billy closes up the window with a large white wooden black-out shutter to erase any evidence that a window was there at all.
-Myra asks Billy what kind of impression does the room give him, if he were to suddenly wake up in it.
-He answers her, ‘A hospital…’ framed near an over head light that seams more like an interrogation lamp.
+Myra asks Billy what kind of impression does the room give him if he were to suddenly wake up in it.
+He answers her, ‘A hospital…’ framed near an overhead light that seems more like an interrogation lamp.
 She does sort of dole out orders, and ask him questions as if he’s under the stark blinding heat of some event he’s being quizzed about, as if she’s giving him lessons.
 An idea is unfolding, a plan… she’s pleased with herself.
 Her smile is triumphant and self-satisfied.

 “That’s just how he put it, you have my blessing.”, referring to Arthur.